Must-See Attractions: Top 10 Things to Do

 Basilica Cathedral Notre-Dame de Québec

 Located in the heart of Old Québec, this basilica cathedral was home to the first Catholic parish north of the Spanish colonies.
-Its important place in the city’s history is reflected in its exceptional architecture.
+It’s also the site of the first and only Holy Door outside Europe, which is currently open on the occasion of the 350th anniversary of the diocese of Québec until December 8, 2024.

 The streets of the Old Port are perfect for strolling through art galleries and antique shops.
 The picturesque streets are lined with magnificent houses.
 It is also the starting point for a boat tour.